qlyoung/documentation/install/prerequisites.md

 ---
 To get Libresonic running, we are going to install OpenJDK 8 or Oracle JDK 8, set the default `JAVA_HOME`, and finally deploy our Libresonic WAR package.

+Please note that if you are running Libresonic on an ARM platform and you experience extremely long startup times (on the order of 20-30 minutes), you should install Oracle's JDK/JRE.
+There are known performance issues with OpenJDK under ARM.

 #### Install OpenJDK 8

 ##### On Debian 8